 Karena’s Meditation Journey + Tips For Beginners

-I’ve heard from so many girls in the community that you’re new to meditation or want to start getting into it.
-I know it can seem a little intimidating at first, so I want to share my journey with the practice and my tips for getting started.
+Morning gorgeous!
+Thank you for joining me for our Summer Series meditations these past few weeks!
+I’ve heard from so many of you girls that you’re new to meditation or you want to deepen your practice.
+I know it can seem a little intimidating at first so in honor of National Meditation Day today, I want to share my journey to practicing mindfulness and my tips for getting started.

 The first time I actually meditated was in high school.
 I was going through a lot at home and was trying to find some sort of “answer” or “inner peace.”
 I would go to a local spiritual shop back home in Indianapolis.
 I just got a taste of it then, and then about eight years ago I picked it back up and really began to make it a daily practice.

 Now I do my best to meditate every morning to prepare for the day.
 Sometimes I can make time to squeeze in a mini session in the early evening to reflect and bring my mind to a refreshed and calm state after a busy day.
 There are some days when I miss my meditation practice altogether, and that’s OK.
 I just try not to miss more than one day in a row because I can feel the shift.
 When meditation is part of my daily practice, it reduces feelings of anxiety or stress and gives me a sense of awareness, clarity, and peace.

 If you’re just getting started, I encourage you to start simple and release any expectations or judgment.
 If your thoughts keep flowing in, it’s OK — let them flow in and let them flow out as you bring awareness back to your meditation.
 Just allow the experience to be.
 After you practice for a while, it will start to feel more natural and you will feel the benefits!

 I’m sharing more meditation tips below to get started, and remember to join me in your Studio Tone It Up app for guided meditations anytime in the On Demand section.

 Find a quiet and comfortable place for your practice